-One word.
-PASSION.
+One word: PASSION.
 A word we all love.
 Do you have it in your relationship?
 I hope the answer is yes.
-I know if you’re in your first year of dating or marriage, I can guess you aren’t having trouble stirring up feelings of passion toward your partner.
+If you’re in your first year of dating or marriage, I can guess you aren’t having trouble stirring up feelings of passion toward your partner.
 But what if you’ve just had your first baby?
-Or your third?
-And you are sleep deprived.
+Or third?
+And you are sleep-deprived.
 And unshowered?
-Or what if you have littles sleeping in your bed?
+Or what if you have children sleeping in your bed?
 Can you still have passion?
 I believe you can.

-Take a date and let it be focused on nothing more than reliving your love story.
-Have one partner start with the first memory of meeting.
-Tell where you first remember talking or flirting.
+Go on a date focused on nothing more than reliving your love story.
+Have one partner start with the first memory of meeting each other.
+Tell them where you first remember talking or flirting.
 What was your partner wearing?
 How did they smell?

-Take time to focus on memories within your story and be as specific as possible.
+Focus on memories within your story and be as specific as possible.
 Relive sweet conversations and romantic dates.
 If possible, go to the place you had your first date.
-And describe certain points in time that changed your heart toward theirs.
+Describe certain points in time that changed your heart toward theirs.
 Was there something special that happened?
 A time you thought it might not happen.
 Tell them what made them stand out to you over others.
 Your partner will love remembering why you fell for them.

 Why is this helpful?
-Well there is no better way to find passion than to revisit the original passion that started the whole thing.
-Sometimes emotions get buried deep.
+There is no better way to find passion than to revisit the original passion that started the whole thing.
+Sometimes, emotions get buried deep.
 Using your love story is an easy way to dig out the emotions from the past.

 2. Listen to your favorite love songs together or watch a movie.

 Well, whatever it is.
-Take a night at home or a long car ride or a nice dinner at home to listen to some of your favorite love songs with your spouse.
-And be very intentional about finding songs that really rouse emotion in you.
+Take a night at home, a long car ride, or a nice dinner at home to listen to some of your favorite love songs with your spouse.
+And be very intentional about finding songs that rouse emotion in you.
 Especially ones that hold a joint memory together.
 (Hey, that’s not the type of joint I meant.)

 Do you have a song that is YOUR song?
 A song that defines the first part of your relationship?
 Or reminds you of when you first got together?
 Married?
 Or something else significant?
 If you want to ignite some passion, do yourself a favor and listen to it.
-Music can be very powerful in stirring up emotion.
-And saying things in ways that arouse passion within us.
+Music can be powerful in stirring up emotion and saying things in ways that arouse passion within us.
 And strangely, a sad breakup song might make you appreciate your spouse in front of you.

-I don’t know about you, but right now Ed Sheeran’s “Thinking out Loud” stirs up every possible emotion of love I could feel for my husband.
+I don’t know about you, but right now, Ed Sheeran’s “Thinking Out Loud” stirs up every possible emotion of love I could feel for my husband.
 I could listen to that song all day.
-I mean, when I hear, “Cause, honey, your soul could never grow old, it’s evergreen.”
+When I hear, “Cause, honey, your soul could never grow old, it’s evergreen.”
 I’m just overcome with love.
-Who wouldn’t be? 😉 So find a song that resonates with you.
+Who wouldn’t be?
+So, find a song that resonates with you.
 And you will find some passion.

-3. Go watch your partner do something they are good at or ask them to talk about why they have so much passion for it.
+3. Watch your partner do something they are good at or ask them to talk about why they have so much passion for it.

 One way to ignite passion is to remember things that make your partner special to you.
-Sometimes we forget things that originally stood out to us about our partner.
-Are they good at work-working?
-Are they good at golf?
-Are they a dynamic cook?
+Sometimes, we forget what initially stood out to us about our partner.
+Are they good at their job?
+Good at golf?
+A dynamic cook?
 Mother?
 Artist?
 Reader?
 Singer?
 Guitarist?
 I guarantee they are good at something.
 And you probably overlook it at times.
-So I want you to intentionally take time to be in their presence while they’re doing something they are good at?
+So, I want you to intentionally take time to be in their presence while they’re doing something they are good at.

 4. Write a love letter to each other and read it out loud together.

-When’s the last time you took time to write out things you love about your partner?
+When was the last time you took time to write out things you love about your partner?
 When’s the last time you got all Shakespearean and broke out your thees and thous and metaphors of their skin to milk?
 Oh, never?
 Well, there’s no time like the present.
 If you’ve never done it.
-Take some time to write out a love letter toward your spouse.
-Then read them to one another.
+Take some time to write out a love letter to your spouse.
+Then, read them to one another.
 You can giggle.
 You can laugh.
 But after you’re through with that.
 Be sincere.
-Words can speak to the heart whether poetic or not…if they’re sincere.
+Words can speak to the heart, whether poetic or not…if they’re genuine.

-Sure you may be trying to say, “When I stand in your presence, the love you exude, feels like a thousands rays of sunlight of warmth and love…” But you end up saying, “I love you because you make me happy.”
-That’s beautiful.
-Because you mean it.
+Sure, you may be trying to say, “When I stand in your presence, the love you exude feels like a thousand rays of sunlight of warmth and love….”
+But you end up saying, “I love you because you make me happy.”
+That’s beautiful because you mean it.